 It was a year we won’t forget: From new laws and changing guidelines to innovative technologies, a lot happened in 2018.
-As another year passed by, changes in the event industry affected the way we view, plan and experience conferences.
+As another year passed by, changes in the event industry affected the way we view, plan, and experience conferences.
 We asked our team about some of the biggest changes and news in 2018, and here are their answers:

 GDPR for event apps

 The flood of privacy emails pouring into our inboxes earlier this year was a good indication that a change was happening in the way organisations manage personal data.
 The cause of this flood, the EU’s General Data Protection Regulation, came into effect on 25 May 2018 and forced organisations to make profound changes in order to prevent privacy breaches.
-But the GDPR did not only affect the way that organisations work, it also greatly affected event planning and event technology.
+But the GDPR did not only affect the way that organisations work, but it also greatly affected event planning and event technology.
 Both process a lot of personal data on a daily basis, and should therefore be well educated on the new regulations.
-Still unsure what the GDPR includes and how if will affect your event app?
+Still unsure what the GDPR includes and how it will affect your event app?

 Rise of interactivity

 2018 was a great year for event app users, as the focus of event technology shifted from keeping attendees informed to keeping attendees engaged.
-Not only with the conference content, but with other attendees, experts and like-minded professionals.
+Not only with the conference content, but with other attendees, experts, and like-minded professionals.
 A trend that we welcome, as it is in line with our vision: To make bright people brighter.
 Interactivity makes events more unique, more interesting, and more connected.
-To foster this, we added many new features in 2018 that will help app users to make new connections, like the networking feature.
+To foster this, we added many new features in 2018 that will help app users to make new connections, as the networking feature.

 The App Store guideline aftermath